omahs/golem-docs/docs/Ncreators/javascript/tutorials/image.md

     * Required to have followed the [gvmkit-build installation](../examples/tools/installing-gvmkit-build.md)
     * Required: an installation of Yagna

+!!!
+Note
+    If you don't have Docker installed follow these instructions: https://www.docker.com/products/docker-desktop.

 ## Creating the Dockerfile

 This is the simple `Dockerfile` we are going to use, using the `Debian` base image, creating one volume, and setting the working directory.
 Simply create a file with the name `Dockerfile`, without any file extension, and paste the following contents: